 - Elevate your injured area raised above the level of your heart as often as you can.
 This will help decrease or limit swelling.
 Elevate the injured area by resting it on pillows.

-You may need a knee brace to limit your movement and protect your knee.
-You may need to use crutches to help decrease your pain as you move around.
+- Use support devices as directed.
+A knee brace may be used to limit movement and protect your knee.
+You may need to use crutches to help decrease pain as you move around.

 Write down your questions so you remember to ask them during your visits.